Freaky2164/lern_program/README.md

-This project was created in Eclipse and the database used is MySql.
+This project was created with Eclipse and the database used is MySql.
+The program does not have much error handling, the name conventions should therefor match the names shown in the example picture.